FreshBooks vs. Wave: A Complete Comparison For Small Business Owners

 FreshBooks includes:

-• automatic payment reminders
+• Automatic payment reminders to reduce chasing clients

-• stronger client workflow tools
+• Stronger client workflow tools for managing multiple accounts

 Wave focuses on: